Ontario premier Ford starts second term with many promises, less revenue

 TORONTO, June 3 (Reuters) - Ontario premier Doug Ford will have a long list of promises to fulfill after voters handed his Progressive Conservatives a second term in Canada's most populous province, even as he cuts taxes and fees, bringing in less revenue.

-Ford's right-leaning party was projected to sweep back to power with a bigger majority, winning at least 83 seats in the 124 seat legislature, easily defeating his opponents in an election his party led strongly in the polls.
+Ford's right-leaning party was projected to sweep back to power with a bigger majority, winning at least 83 seats in the 124 seat legislature, easily defeating his opponents in Thursday's election.

+It was the culmination of what one observer called a "nothingburger" campaign that failed to galvanize voters: Turnout was the lowest ever for an Ontario general election, at 43.53% with 99.73% of votes counted, according to Elections Ontario.
+The previous lowest was in 2011, at 48.18%.

 With Canadian inflation running at a three-decade high of 6.8%, Ontario faces an affordability crisis affecting everything from housing to groceries with few tools within the province's jurisdiction to address it, observers said.